tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 Nathaniel forced me to stand.
 “All right, introductions!” he said cheerfully.

-“Guys, this is Johnson.”
+“Guys, this is J.”

 The strawberry blonde jolted in her chair, but she couldn't lift her head.
 “He's going to be helping us today.”

 I cringed away when he patted me on the back.
-“Johnson!
+“J!
 This is Luke and Tory!
 High level blues, and my favorite little helpers.”

 Nathaniel shoved me into a chair, a metal helmet forced onto my head.
 Nathaniel knelt in front of me, his eyes sparkling.